In Search Of Special Tropical Hikes: Na Pali Coast, Hawaii

 This hike is world famous for a reason!

-We hiked in different parts of Kauai, the oldest Hawaiian island within the 10 days of our stay.
-Although it’s so hard to decide which hike is our favorite, we would probably choose Kalalau Trail along Na Pali Coast.
+We hiked in different parts of Kauai during the 10 days of our stay.
+Though it’s hard to decide which hike is our favorite, it’s still obvious: Kalalau Trail along Na Pali Coast.
 Because of Na Pali Coast!

-Because of its unique beauties, Kalalau Trail is the most popular in Kauai and it’s a truly busy trail, you can expect to be always surrounded by other hikers.
+Because of its unique beauties, Kalalau Trail is the most popular in Kauai.
+It’s a truly busy trail, you can expect to be always surrounded by other hikers.
 At least, it’s very hard to get lost.

 Day hike?
 It could be!